 Protect your password

-Use long, unique passwords for all your online accounts.
+Use long, unique passwords for each of your online accounts.
 Reusing a password for multiple websites is never a good idea.
 If hackers obtain your password, they will first check if it works for other websites.
-It's also best to change your passwords if you know or suspect they've been compromised.
+It's also best to change your passwords if you know or suspect they’ve been compromised.

-Do not share your passwords
+Don’t share your passwords

 Fidelity will never ask you for your password.
-If you receive a communication asking for your login credentials, do not respond, as it is not from Fidelity.
+If you receive a communication asking for your login credentials, do not respond as it is not from Fidelity.
 Fidelity representatives will never have knowledge of your encrypted password.

 Learn more about how to safely authorize other users to access your accounts.

-Your password shouldn’t be easy to guess, so avoid using any personal information, such as your name, birthday, Social Security number, wedding anniversary, or other information that's easily attained via a search engine.
+Your password shouldn’t be easy to guess, so avoid using any personal information, such as your name, birthday, Social Security number, wedding anniversary, or other information that’s easily attained with a search engine.
 In addition, don't use a component of your username in your password.

 When setting up a password, you should also avoid using sequential or repetitive characters (i.e., 12345 or aaaaa), or any commonly used words (e.g. password or p@ssw0rd.)
+Finally, consider using a passphrase, which are longer, stronger, and easier to remember than passwords.
+Passphrases are sequences of words or phrases used together to create a strong, memorable password for enhanced security.

 More ways to protect your account

-We highly recommend that you enroll your account in multi-factor authentication (MFA).
+We highly recommend that you enroll your account in multi–factor authentication (MFA).
 This additional layer of security goes beyond a traditional username and password to protect your account.
-Learn more about the various MFA methods that are available to you.
+Learn more about the various MFA methods that are available to you